-1.6 Construction
+1.6 Building

-The construction industry is the third largest CO_2 emitter in Guangzhou.
-Guangzhou has numerous large-scale construction projects.
+The building sector is the third largest CO2 emitter in Guangzhou.
+Guangzhou has numerous large scale construction projects.
 In 2015, existing construction projects exceeded 300 million square meters, 50% of which were residential projects.
 Energy consumption in construction projects accounts for one-third of total city energy use.
-The rapid development of Guangzhou's third largest industry and the increase of commercial areas will create sustained increases in future energy needs and CO_2 emissions.
+The rapid development of Guangzhou's third largest industry and the increase of commercial areas will create sustained increases in future energy needs and CO2 emissions.
 Going forward, the Public Construction Department will become an important actor in limiting emissions in Guangzhou.